baroncurtin2/ds-ml-ai-notes/elements-statistical-learning/chapter-02-supervised-learning.md

 - Both *k*-nearest neighbors and least sqaures approximate conditional expectations by averages but:
   - Least squares assumes $f(x)$ is well approximated  by a globally linear function
-  - *k*-nearest neighbors assumes (f) is well approximated by a locally constant function
+  - *k*-nearest neighbors assumes (f) is well approximated by a locally constant function  d

 - Additive models assume that